 - Drugs such as statins and anti-inflammatory medicines help manage inflammation and lower heart disease chances.

-Inflammation and Heart Disease: The Connection
+Inflammation and Heart Disease The Connection

 Studies Linking Inflammation to Cardiovascular Risks